opf/openproject/docs/release-notes/7/7-0-0/README.md

-## Logo upload and custom color scheme (Enterprise / Cloud Edition)
+## Logo upload and custom color scheme (Enterprise / Cloud edition)

-Users of the OpenProject Enterprise Edition and Cloud Edition can upload their own company’s logo instead of the OpenProject logo.
+Users of the OpenProject Enterprise edition and Cloud edition can upload their own company’s logo instead of the OpenProject logo.

 Additionally, you can change the colors by using a custom color scheme